adambard/learnxinyminutes-docs/solidity.html.markdown

     }
 }

-// Now, your client contract can addSubscriber by importing SampleOracleCallback
+// Now, your client contract can addSubscriber by importing SomeOracleCallback
-// and registering with Sample Oracle
+// and registering with Some Oracle

 // F. State machines
 // see example below for State enum and inState modifier